kirtfitzpatrick/fun-and-profit/README.md

 ### Using direnv to Configure The Command Line Environment

 Add your config stuff to .envrc and away you go.
+With any luck this codebase will be a 12 factor app. ;-)

 ```bash
 cat dot_profile >> ~/.profile